sergiomora03/py-hyperpy/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/sergiomora03/hyperpy/issues)

-Library for automatic hyperparameter optimization.
+HyperPy: Library for automatic hyperparameter optimization.
 Build on top of Optuna to perform hyperparameter optimization with low code.

 This library corresponds to part of the work of [Sergio A. Mora Pardo](https://sergiomora03.github.io/)